nicolelau/liferay-learn/labs/dxp/7.x/installation-and-upgrades/04-upgrading-liferay/09-upgrading-modules-using-gogo-shell.md

 # Upgrading Modules Using Gogo Shell

 Liferay's Gogo shell upgrades and verifies individual modules.
-It uses a fine-grained approach to upgrading core and non-core modules individually.
-If you haven't already upgraded your non-core modules using the upgrade tool (or if there are modules you need to revisit upgrading), you can upgrade them using Gogo Shell.
+It uses a fine-grained approach to upgrading core and non-core modules individually whenever you want.

+For example, a module may have a new [data schema micro version](https://help.liferay.com/hc/en-us/articles/360030959231-Meaningful-Schema-Versioning).
+Upgrading the module data to the new schema is optional.
+If and when you want to upgrade to the new data schema, you can use the upgrade commands in Gogo Shell.

 Here are the module upgrade topics: